 JVET-AC0065 Non-EE1: On flipping of input and output of model in NNVC filter set 0 [Z. Xie, Y. Yu, H. Yu, D. Wang (OPPO)]

 Flipping operations applied to the inputs and output of the NNVC filter set 0 neural network are proposed to further improve the performance in this contribution.
 The input of filter set 0 includes reconstructed samples, prediction samples, BaseQP, SliceQP and SliceType.
 When a flipping operation is applied, only the reconstructed samples and prediction samples are flipped and fed into the network with the other inputs to perform the inference.
 Then the output of network is flipped back to restore the order of the filtered samples.
 Both horizontal and vertical flip can be applied to input and output of network.
-One slice-level flag is needed to indicate the usage of this flipping method, and if the flag is true, additional index is signlled to indicate the flipping type.
+One slice-level flag is needed to indicate the usage of this flipping method, and if the flag is true, additional index is singled to indicate the flipping type.
 Then the particular flipping operation is applied to all CTUs in that slice.